-Score 6 5 4 3 2 1 For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: Content: Your written response shows an understanding and interpretation of the writing prompt. ■ satisfies the requirements of the writing prompt in a creative and original manner. ■ establishes a controlling idea that reveals an understanding of the text. ■ uses a clear thesis statement. ■ proves the thesis with insightful examples and details. ■ provides a thoughtful analysis of the writing prompt. ■ establishes a controlling idea that reveals a complete understanding of the text. ■ provides a clear thesis statement. ■ offers good examples to confirm the thesis statement. requirements of the writing prompt. establishes a controlling idea that shows a basic understanding of the text. includes some key elements that help ■ offers a simple interpretation of the writing prompt. ■ makes an attempt to establish a controlling idea, but it is weak. ■ makes superficial connections between the controlling idea and the text. ■ meets few of the requirements of the writing prompt. ■ reveals an incomplete understanding of the text. ■ fails to establish a controlling idea. ■ gives no examples to help explain the thesis. ■ minimally addresses the writing prompt. ■ reveals a minimal understanding of the text. ■ makes no connection to the text, to the ideas in the text, or to literary elements in the text.
-Development: Your written response gives a clear and logical explanation of ideas, using supporting material. ■ builds and elaborates ideas thoroughly. ■ uses examples precisely. ■ develops the topic in an interesting and imaginative way. ■ demonstrates coherence in the development of ideas develops the topic in an acceptable way. uses relevant examples throughout the essay. develops ideas clearly and consistently. ■ responds to some ideas more completely than others. ■ uses some specific and relevant evidence from the text. ■ shows weakness in the development of ideas and/or develops ideas without thorough explanation. ■ contains inaccurate, vague, or repetitive details. ■ has limited development of ideas. ■shows a lack of development of ideas.
-Organization: Your written response shows a coherent, orderly, well-reasoned approach. ■ sets up and maintains a clear focus based on the controlling idea. ■ establishes a logical, rational sequence of ideas with transitional words and sentences. ■ maintains focus on the controlling idea. ■ has an obvious plan of organization. ■ uses appropriate devices and transitions. ■ has a general focus. ■ obviously attempts organization but lacks consistency. does not show a logical sense of organization. strays from the topic. can be difficult to follow. ■ suggests some organization but lacks focus. ■ exhibits no organizational pattern or focus.
-Language Use/ Conventions: Your written response shows a sense of audience by using effective vocabulary and varied sentence structure. ■ has vivid language, fluidity, and a sense of engagement and voice. ■ has sophisticated style of sentence structure, sentence variety, and vocabulary. ■ has essentially no errors. ■ has good control of mechanics. ■ contains some errors when using sophisticated language. ■ has a slightly lower quality of sentence structure and sentence sentence variety. ■ shows errors when using sophisticated vocabulary only. ■ has a sense of audience. ■ uses simple sentences. ■ uses an appropriate level of vocabulary. ■ demonstrates partial control of mechanics. ■ exhibits some errors that do not interfere with comprehension. ■ uses vocabulary that is slightly below level. ■ has a vague sense of audience. ■ shows a beginner's control of the language. ■ has errors that begin to interfere with comprehension. ■ exhibits little control of the language. ■ has errors that make comprehension difficult ■ shows minimal control of language skills. ■ may be illegible or unrecognizable as English.
+Score 6 5 4 3 2 1 For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: For a grade at this level, your writing: Content: Your written response shows an understanding and interpretation of the writing prompt. satisfies the requirements of the writing prompt in a creative and original manner. establishes a controlling idea that reveals an understanding of the text. uses a clear thesis statement. proves the thesis with insightful examples and details. provides a thoughtful analysis of the writing prompt. establishes a controlling idea that reveals a complete understanding of the text. provides a clear thesis statement. offers good examples to confirm the thesis statement. meets some of the requirements of the writing prompt. establishes a controlling idea that shows a basic understanding of the text. includes some key elements that help explain the thesis. offers a simple interpretation of the writing prompt. makes an attempt to establish a controlling idea, but it is weak. makes superficial connections between the controlling idea and the text. meets few of the requirements of the writing prompt. reveals an incomplete understanding of the text. fails to establish a controlling idea. gives no examples to help explain the thesis. minimally addresses the writing prompt. reveals a minimal understanding of the text. makes no connection to the text, to the ideas in the text, or to literary elements in the text.
+Development: Your written response gives a clear and logical explanation of ideas, using supporting material. builds and elaborates ideas thoroughly. uses examples precisely. develops the topic in an interesting and imaginative way. demonstrates coherence in the devel- opment of ideas develops the topic in an acceptable way. uses relevant examples throughout the essay. develops ideas clearly and consistently. responds to some ideas more completely than others. uses some specific and relevant evidence from the text. ideas and/or develops ideas without thorough contains inaccurate, vague, or repetitive details. has limited development of ideas. shows a lack of development of ideas.
+Organization: Your written response shows a coherent, orderly, well-reasoned approach. sets up and maintains a clear focus based on the controlling idea. establishes a logical, rational sequence of ideas with transitional words and sentences. maintains focus on the controlling idea. has an obvious plan of organization. uses appropriate devices and transitions. has a general focus. obviously attempts organization but lacks consistency. does not show a logical sense of organization. strays from the topic. can be difficult to follow. suggests some organization but lacks focus. exhibits no organizational pattern or focus.
+Language Use/ Conventions: Your written response shows a sense of audience by using effective vocabulary and varied sentence structure. has vivid language, fluidity, and a sense of engagement and voice. has sophisticated style of sentence structure, sentence variety, and vocabulary. has essentially no errors. when using sophis- ticated language. • has a slightly lower sentences. • uses an appropriate level of vocabulary. • demonstrates partial uses vocabulary that is slightly below level. has a vague sense of audience. shows a beginner's control of the language. has errors that begin to interfere with comprehension. exhibits little control of the language. has errors that make comprehension difficult shows minimal control of language skills. may be illegible or unrecognizable as English.

-- totally unrelated to the topic. - filled with indecipherable words and is illegible. - incoherent with illogical or garbled syntax. - blank.
+- totally unrelated to the topic.

+n filled with indecipherable words and is illegible.

+" incoherent with illogical or garbled syntax.

+blank.